I have a new harmonica student starting today, so while I gather materials for him, I figured I’d put them in a blog post too.

 To play cross harp, find out what key the song is in, and use the harp from the next key counterclockwise.
 For a song in A, use a D harp.
 For a song in D, use a G harp.
 For a song in G, use a C harp, and so on.

-So let’s take a look at the notes in a C harp as viewed through the lens of the key of G.
+So let’s take a look at the notes in a C harp as viewed through the lens of the key of G blues.

 In cross harp, you’re mostly drawing, which gives you the I7 (G7) chord.
 In scale form, this chord is known as the mixolydian mode.
 Mixolydian has the flat 7th from the blues scale.
 By leaning on this note (5 draw) and the notes surrounding it, you get the classic “train chord” that forms the foundation of blues harp.
 By bending or flattening B (3 draw) and D (4 draw), you get the other blues scale notes — more on this technique below.

 When you blow in cross harp, you get the IV (C) chord.
 You can’t play the V7 (D7) directly, but you can fudge it in a couple of interesting ways.
-If you play on the bottom two holes you get D7sus4, and if you draw on holes 4, 5 and 6, you imply D7#9, which sounds pretty darn hip.
-The blues scale works for those chords too.
-In fact, the blues scale works in just about any harmonic situation you might find yourself in.
+If you play on the bottom two holes you get D7sus4, and if you draw on holes 4, 5 and 6, you imply D7#9, which sounds extremely hip.
+You can also play the blues scale over any chord, it’s a real universal harmonic solvent.

 Bending and microtones

 By far the hardest aspect of playing harmonica is learning how to bend notes so they go intentionally flat.
-This technique of playing between the piano keys is essential to soulful blues (and rock, and country, etc.) Here’s a handy video explanation.
+This technique of playing between the piano-key pitches is essential to soulful blues (and rock, and country, etc.) Here’s a handy video explanation of bending.

 Bending takes a lot of practice.
-You’ll try and try and try and it won’t happen, and then all of a sudden you pick up the harp one day and you can bend effortlessly.
+You’ll try and try and try, and it won’t happen.
+Then a few weeks later, you pick up the harp and find that you can suddenly bend effortlessly.
 Hang in there.